YOUTH WORK MANAGER (PART-TIME)

 - To undertake such other duties as the Chair may from time to time require.

-- A degree in Youth and Community Work or Social Work
+- A degree in Youth and Community Work; a degree in business or community development

-- Experience of managing a team of youth workers, preferably in a youth focused charity
+- Experience of managing a team and managing budgets

-- Working with Charitable trusts and foundations on agreed targets.
+- Reporting to charitable trusts and foundations on agreed targets.

 - Experience of working in the voluntary sector

-- An understanding of youth work and provision for young people
+- An understanding of urban youth work and provision for marginalised and vulnerable young people

 - Excellent verbal and written communication skills